SpenceKonde/ATTinyCore/README.md

 For those who prefer to compile with a makefile instead of the IDE, sketches can be compiled with https://github.com/sudar/Arduino-Makefile - See the [makefile documentation](makefile.md) for more information on specific steps needed for this process.

 ### I2C support
 **You must have external pullup resistors installed** - unlike devices with a real hardware TWI port, the internal pullups cannot be used with USI-based I2C to make simple cases (short wires, small number of tolerant slave devices) work.
 In all cases, including parts with hardware I2C where it may work sometimes, you should **always** use external pullup resistors, as the internal ones are far weaker than the I2C standard requires for reliable operation.
+While different ATtiny chips require three entirely different implemenetations of Wire.h - this is invisible to you as the user except as noted below.
+You just #include Wire.h and use it as notmal.

+On all parts with more than 128b of SRAM, the buffer size in 32 bytes.
+On smaller parts, it is 16 bytes, but I'm not sure you could make those work with the Wire library anyway due to flash size constraints so this may not be relevant.
+Because of the graceless handling ofbuffer overflows, for consistent behavior it is important to use a consistent amount of ram for the buffers, so that libraries are not written assuming a larger one than your part uses.
+Since both a TX and RX bufer are used, though, obviously 32b was not going to happen with 128b of RAM.

+Among my cores,

+#### Implementation
 On the following chips, I2C functionality can be achieved with the hardware USI.
-As of version 1.1.3 this is handled transparently via the special version of the Wire library included with this core.
-Be aware that USI-based I2C is not available when USI-based SPI is in use.
 * ATtiny x5 (25/45/85)
 * ATtiny x4 (24/44/84)
 * ATtiny x61 (262/461/861)